 Her Agenda: Were there any particular lessons you learned from working with Beyonce and her team?

 Aviva Klein: That experience definitely helped me learn how to communicate with people better in terms of professionalism.
 It also taught me to be a more confident powerful woman, to stand in my power.
-[And] to be more powerful, I think I could have shown up more powerful than I did and after that job I started to explore that more and be more powerful in those situations.

 Her Agenda: You’ve recently released a photography book, can you tell us a little about that?